 ATP Systems are used to measure cleanliness to determine sanitation and cleaning effectiveness.
-While there are a number of ATP systems on the market, AccuPoint® Advanced is the only one which has been rigorously tested and validated by AOAC, an independent testing and approval organization.
+While there are a number of ATP systems on the market, AccuPoint® Advanced is the first one which has been rigorously tested and validated by AOAC, an independent testing and approval organization.
 This approval is unique, because it sets a standard by which all other systems will be judged.

 AOAC International is a globally recognized, 501(c)(3), independent, third party, not-for-profit association and voluntary consensus standards developing organization founded in 1884.
 When analytical needs arise within a community or industry, AOAC International is the forum for finding appropriate science-based solutions through the development of microbiological and chemical standards.
 AOAC standards are used globally to promote trade and to facilitate public health and safety.

 The process began in early 2015 with the submittal of a validation outline to the AOAC.
 This was the first time an ATP sanitation verification system was submitted for approval.
 The AccuPoint Advanced system was validated according to the AOAC Research Institute policies and procedures.
 The validation has two main parts: Method Developer Studies and the Independent Laboratory Study.
 Method Developer Studies include pure analyte LOD, matrix and microbial LOD, inhibition, lot-to-lot consistency and stability, instrument variation and robustness testing.
 The Independent Laboratory Study includes pure analyte and matrix LOD testing.

 The comprehensive study took 17 months to complete and resulted in the formal approval of the AccuPoint Advanced Sanitation Verification System on September 9, 2016.
 Excerpts from the study are contained below.

 Principle of the Method